MSGronda/tp-paw/README.md

     - It is used to send a notification to a user when a subject is marked as completed but the user did not post review for it (within 10 minutes of completion).
   - User Roles:
     - User can post and vote reviews, edit and delete their own reviews.
     - Moderator can do everything a user can do, but can also delete any review and promote a user to Moderator.
+Also create, edit and delete subjects and degrees.
   - Moderator Account:
     - Username: paw.uni.mod@gmail.com
     - Password: Pawuni23